ARundle01/ecmm428-pycart/README.md

 Further information about `pycart` can be found [here](https://ecmm428-pycart.readthedocs.io/en/latest/), including further installation and dependency details, a quickstart guide and API reference.

+You can also read the research paper that accompanies this package [here](./ecmm428-pycart-a-library-for-cartogram-generation-in-python-with-acknowledgements.pdf).

 ### Key Dependencies
 To use `pycart`, you will need Python>=3.9, alongside the following fixed version dependencies: